connervieira/Assassin/CONFIGURATION.md

         - A threshold of `3` includes aircraft within the alert speed range.
             - This is a good threshold to use if you want to eliminate as many false alerts as positive.
     - The `minimum_vehicle_speed` setting defines the minimum GPS speed that ADS-B alerts will be triggered at, measured in the units specified by the `display>displays>speed>unit` configuration value.
 This is useful to prevent alerts from sounding while the car is on residential roads.
-    - The `message_time_to_live` configuration value determines how long (in seconds) received in ADS-B messages will be considered before discarding their information.
+    - `message_time_to_live` is a floating point value that determines how long (in seconds) received in ADS-B messages will be considered before discarding their information.
 This prevents planes that haven't been detected for an extended period from clogging up the alert procesing with outdated information.
         - If certain information is missing from a message, Assassin will look back through old messages within this time-frame to find it.
 As such, increasing this configuration value will trade information recency for resiliency and fault tolerance.
         - If you find that enabling ADS-B alerts causes Assassin to dramatically slow down after a few moments of running, decreasing this value should significantly decrease processing time.
+    - `prune_interval` is a floating point value that determines how long (in seconds) the ADS-B message maintainer will wait between rounds of pruning expired messages.
+        - The higher this value is, the more processor intensive each processing cycle will be, since there will be more messages to scan.
+However, setting this value too low can cause the ADS-B message file to be cleared so often that Assassin will start reading an empty file.
     - `criteria` contains the alert criteria for aircraft.
         - `speed` contains the speed range that aircraft hazards are expected to moving, measured in knots.
             - The `minimum` setting defines the minimum aircraft speed that ADS-B alerts will be triggered at.
 This is useful to filter alerts from aircraft that aren't at cruising speed.